Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Gravitational Atom in Binary

 \subsubsection{Mode-Mixing and Dynamical Friction}

-In the presence of a companion body, there can be ``global'' exchange of angular momentum between the cloud and the orbit mediated by the companion's gravitational potential.
-In the perturbative regime, the companion's gravitational influence is fully captured by a $V_*(t,\mathbf{r})$ in the Schrodinger equation of the bosonic field \cite{B1,Tomaselli:2023ysb}.
-The resulted cloud evolution due to non-zero level-mixing $H_{ab}=\langle\boldsymbol{\Psi}_a|V_*|\boldsymbol{\Psi}_b\rangle$ backreacts on the orbit dynamics and leads to rich phenomenology.
-There are two types of mixing: the mixing between bound states, and the mixing between a bound state with infinite continuum states.
-The former is responsible for the resonance effects occurring at a discrete set of orbit frequencies $\Omega=\frac{\Delta \omega_R}{\Delta m}$ \cite{B1,B2,B3,Berti_1,HSC} and the modifications of the cloud's superradiant instabilities \cite{WY_3}, while the latter leads to a continuous process so called ``ionization" of the bound state \cite{B4,B5,ZJ,Takahashi_2,Tomaselli:2023ysb}.
+In the presence of a companion body, there can be ``global'' exchange of angular momentum between the cloud and the orbit mediated by the companion's gravitational potential (including the potential of an inertial acceleration due to the orbit motion) $V_*(t,\mathbf{r})$.
+In the Newtonian regime, the companion's gravitational influence is fully captured by adding $V_*$ to the Schrodinger equation of the bosonic field \cite{B1,Tomaselli:2023ysb}.
+The resulted cloud evolution due to nonzero level mixing $H_{ab}=\langle\boldsymbol{\Psi}_a|V_*|\boldsymbol{\Psi}_b\rangle$ backreacts on the orbit dynamics and leads to rich phenomenology.
+There are two types of mixing: the mixing between bound states, and the mixing between a bound state with continuum states.
+The former is responsible for the resonance effects occurring at a discrete set of orbit frequencies $\Omega=\frac{\Delta \omega_R}{\Delta m}$ \cite{B1,B2,B3,Berti_1,HSC} and the modifications of the cloud's superradiant instabilities from nonresonant mode mixings \cite{WY_3}, while the latter leads to a continuous orbit dissipation from the ``ionization" of the bound state \cite{B4,B5,ZJ,Takahashi_2,Tomaselli:2023ysb}.

-When the binary orbit frequency is off-resonance, the effect from bound-state mixing is expected to be unimportant \cite{ZJ}.
+When the binary orbit frequency is off resonance, the effect from bound-state mixing is expected to be unimportant at least for the SR ground state \cite{ZJ}.
 In \cite{B4,Tomaselli:2023ysb} it has been argued that ionization is actually the manifestation of dynamical friction in the GA system.
 Since the ionization for higher-spin field has not yet been calculated, in this work we would still use the model of \cite{Hui:2016ltb} to estimate the consequence of DF.
-In this DF model, a test body traveling in a uniform non-relativistic scalar field background with relative velocity $V$ experiences a gravitational drag force:
+In this DF model, a test body traveling in a nonrelativistic scalar field background with relative velocity $V$ experiences a gravitational drag force,\footnote{Note that this formula was originally derived for an infinite and homogeneous background, here we apply it to the local scalar field of GA as an approximation.
+An extension of this result for BH moving at relativistic speeds can be found in \cite{Traykova:2023qyv,Vicente:2022ivh}.
+The effects of dynamical friction on the binary in ultralight scalar field environment have also been studied in \cite{Annulli:2020ilw,Annulli:2020lyc}.}